 The Boost upgrade for this saw is primarily an inside job.
 Instead of just using a brushless motor to improve the performance, runtime, and life of the tool, Boost completes the package with updated electronics and a smarter battery system.

-When the tool detects a Boost battery, it is able to call on more power and give it a bump in performance.
-Compared to the previous brushless model, you’ll notice similar performance with a standard battery and a bit more confidence in the cut with a Boost pack.
+When the tool detects a Boost battery, it’s able to call on more power and give it a bump in performance.
+Compared to the previous brushless model, you’ll notice similar performance with a standard battery and more confidence in the cut with a Boost pack.